 Looking for a hat to keep that melon feeling snug and warm?
 The OZero Winter Daily Beanie has your name all over it.
 This hat has a wool-like polyester fleecer liner that would leave you hard-pressed to find anything softer to cover your head this winter.
 The double layers of synthetics keep this one warm and smooth all day through.

-The SATINIOR Trawler has the old-school look you might expect to find on a longshoreman by the port.
+The SATINIOR Trawler has an old-school look you might expect to find on a longshoreman by the port.
 A small folded cuff lends to this style, while the ribbed construction looks sharp sitting high on the head.
 Fully acrylic construction lends to a capable hat, and the smaller size is perfect for a moderate day or tossing it in a coat pocket.

 Why You Should Trust Us

 Our expert team is led by upstate New York resident Trevor Everts.
 A former Marine and professional firefighter, Trevor knows how to put gear to the test and has done so through some of the most extreme conditions the world has to offer.
 Beanies are a staple of the Northeast U.S. for more of the year than not, and we were able to use the unpredictable climate of autumn in New York to apply our testing metrics to this year's top picks.

 Analysis and Test Results